EkatarinaMail/Housing-Data-Modelling-Metrics-PowerBI/README.md

 ## Project Overview

-This project builds on the cleaned dataset created in [Housing-Data-Cleaning-ETL]( https://github.com/EkatarinaMail/Housing-Data-Cleaning-ETL) by developing a complete analytical solution in Power BI.
+This project builds on the cleaned dataset created in [Housing-Data-Cleaning-ETL project]( https://github.com/EkatarinaMail/Housing-Data-Cleaning-ETL) by developing a complete analytical solution in Power BI.
 The main goal was to design a reliable data model, create business KPIs using DAX, and present the results in an interactive dashboard for a UK housing association.
 The dashboard allows users to monitor rent arrears, outstanding repairs, and vulnerable tenant information while providing accurate and consistent reporting for business decision-making.